 - (ii) Other receivables Other of the consolidated company are mainly the advances for those promotional activities held by the department stores and vendors.
 Due to the long-term cooperation between the consolidated company and these vendors as well as considering the experience in the past, there is no need to concern about the recoverability of those advances.
 Hence, evaluation is confirmed by the consolidated company that other receivables explained as above are the financial assets with a lower credit risk, and the measurement of impairment loss allowance in those periods can stand based on the amount of 12-month expected credit losses.
 After the assessment, there is no need to concern about the credit losses. - (iii) Since the rental agreement of, Xiangtan Grand Ocean Department Store Co., Ltd. (Xiangtan) one of the Group's subsidiaries, have reached its maturity in December 2018, the Group ceased Xiangtan's business operation, wherein a security deposit amounting to CNY\$15,000 thousand is expected to be received.
 Xiangtan had already returned the property to its owner, Xiangyuan Industrial Development Co., Ltd.(Xiangyuan), but failed to receive the security deposit.
 In order to receive the payment and begin the liquidation process, Xiangtan filed a lawsuit against Xiangyuan.
 On July 1, 2019, the people's court ordered Xiangyuan to pay the amount of CNY\$14,700 thousand to Xiangtan.
 However, Xiangyuan disagreed with the court's decision, therefore, filed an appeal on November 13, 2019, wherein it was denied on January 16, 2020.
 Furthermore, Xiangtan filed an appeal to the court to freeze the property of Xiangyuan, in which the court granted the approval do to so.
-After a thorough investigation by the court, it was found that Xiangyuan has enough property to pay for the security deposit, and the Group has collected the mandatory payment of \$957 thousand (CNY\$229 thousand).
-As a result, the Group assessed that amount of \$63,165 thousand (CNY\$14,471 thousand) should have no impairment concern. - (iv) The movements in the allowance for accounts receivable were as follows:
+After a thorough investigation by the court, it was found that Xiangyuan has enough property to pay for the security deposit, and the Group has collected the mandatory payment of \$1,511 thousand (CNY\$348 thousand).
+As a result, the Group assessed that amount of \$62,284 thousand (CNY\$14,352 thousand) should have no impairment concern. - (iv) The movements in the allowance for accounts receivable were as follows:

-For the years ended December 31

-2020 2019
+2021 2020

-Balance on January 1 \$ - -
+Balance on January 1 \$ 10,640 -

-Impairment losses recognized 12,625 -
+Impairment losses recognized 2,686 12,625

-Amounts written off (2,184) -
+Amounts written off - (2,184)

-Foreign exchange 199
+Foreign exchange (60) 199

-Balance on December 31 \$ 10,640 -
+Balance on December 31 \$ 13,266 10,640